erikhyrkas/snakes/README.md

       may influence whether you can get there without first bumping into NaNs.
 * Attention Block Size: How many tokens are blocked together for attention.
     * The bigger the blocks, the greater understanding will go into each of those blocks, but the memory requirements will shoot up.
+Smaller blocks should do a better job of being coherent within a given sentence, but some of that coherence will be lost when transferring knowledge to the next block.
+    * Basically, I think the bigger the block the better, but only if you have a large enough state dimension to hold the knowledge.
+My state dim is rather small, so I've started experimenting with smaller state blocks.
-    * I had initially picked 50 for no good reason, and switched to 64 in more recent times.
-My rationale is that maybe it'll help with memory alignment.
+    * I had initially picked 50 for no good reason, and switched to 64 and then 32 and then 16.
+My rationale for powers of two is that maybe it'll help with memory alignment.
-    * I suspect there's value in having a larger attention block size than your training sequence.
+    * I suspect there's value in having a larger training sequence length than attention block size.
 * Vocabulary Size: How many tokens (words, sort of) does the tokenizer know about.
     * Our tokenizer will handle any input, but since it breaks down unknown words into individual characters, it's not likely to use them intelligently.
 If it runs across a character it can't handle, it will discard it.
     * Obviously, you could use a smaller dataset for training.
 I feel like I'm already using a fairly small training set, but if you are on a CPU, and just playing around, you could just train with a single one of the example files.
 A smaller vocabulary will reduce memory requirements and training time, but give you worse end results.